The Big Event! Offers on Paint, Flooring, Doors & more

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-2.jpg

-Remove any cupboard doors that may block your access to the pipes and the underneath of the strainer.
+Remove any cabinet doors that may block your access to the pipes and the underneath of the trap.

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-3.jpg

-Place a bucket or watertight container underneath the strainer to catch any water that spills out.
+Place a bucket or watertight container underneath the trap to catch any water that spills out.

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-4.jpg